overint/php-paypal-ipn/README.md

 PHP Class for verifying PayPal Instant Payment Notification (IPN) messages.
 Use the `PaypalIPN` class in your project to handle the encoding of POST data, post back to PayPal, and parsing of the response from PayPal.

+To install this package using composer:

+    composer require overint/php-paypal-ipn

 Example Use Case
 ---------